Access Money Habitudes Online:

 Why:

 “Money Habitudes is the first actual activity in the first lesson.
-It’s an individual thing – each kid does it on their own – but we come together at the end of that activity and you have some automatic talking points.
+It’s an individual endeavor; each kid completes it on their own.
+However, upon concluding that activity, we came together, consequently generating automatic talking points.
 It’s the first day of the first lesson.
-Kids don’t know each other well, plus we’re talking about the difficult topic of money – and who knows what their financial situation is – but Money Habitudes gives them a comfortable foundation and puts them on even ground so they can talk about money.
+Money Habitudes provides a comfortable foundation for kids to discuss the challenging topic of money, fostering open conversations.
 It gives them common ground,” says Christensen.